Tyrn/wei/the-insider-en.typ

 century...
 Of course, Irshahchan was limited  by his epoch  and culture but, generally, his  actions  were  correct.
 And I don't  think that anybody has achieved more for the recovery of Irshahchan's and Marx'  ideals than Kissur has.
-Now, we - six Earthmen - should be proud that we are helping, albeit to a small degree, to fix the world that our countrymen, obsessed by the spirit of capitalism, have corrupted."
+Now, we---six Earthmen---should be proud that we are helping, albeit to a small degree, to fix the world that our countrymen, obsessed by the spirit of capitalism, have corrupted."

-     Everybody agreed that, generally, the sovereign Irshahchan had  thought a lot in unison with Marx and Shrainer - half a century ago - even though he had been somewhat backwards compared to the abovementioned thinkers.
+     Everybody agreed that, generally, the sovereign Irshahchan had  thought a lot in unison with Marx and Shrainer---half a century ago---even though he had been somewhat backwards compared to the abovementioned thinkers.
 He had still been a despotic ruler of a patriarchic society.